mrocklin/thesis/blas-lapack-implementations.md

 #### Elemental

-Elemental\cite{Poulson2010} breaks the tie between algorithm and distribution block size, often using element-sized distribution blocks ($1 \times 1$).
-This enables load balancing at the cost of novel communication patterns.
+Elemental\cite{Poulson2010} breaks the tie between algorithm and distribution block size, using element-sized distribution blocks ($1 \times 1$).
+This improves load balancing at the cost of novel communication patterns.
 It also follows more modern software engineering practices than older ScaLAPACK style systems.

 #### Parallel Linear Algebra for Scalable Multi-core Architectures (PLASMA)